 Identifying the trend or the lack of one is the cornerstone of successful trading.
 It applies not only to price action traders but to traders of all styles.
 Hence, it certainly deserves more attention than just a simple definition.

 What L. A. Little attempted in his book is commendable.
 He constructed a framework to qualify trends and to find the best among them, using only price and volume.
 This idea of using price and volume to confirm trends is attractive to price action traders who want a minimalist trading style.

 Price action traders commonly delegate the job of defining the trend to moving averages or simple trend lines.
-L. A. Little goes further and takes a hard look at the structure of trends to assess its quality.
-While the concepts are not revolutionary, the trend-oriented approach in this book is beneficial and offers a different perspective to trend trading.
+L. A. Little goes further and takes a hard look at the structure of trends to assess their quality.
+While the concepts are not revolutionary, the trend-oriented approach in this book is beneficial and offers a different perspective on trend trading.

 10. The Art & Science of Technical Analysis by Adam Grimes

 In case you are wondering why we included this book for price action trading, its subtitle is “Market Structure, Price Action, & Trading Strategies”, which really sums up its contents.

 This price action trading book is extremely well-organized and packed full of sound trading ideas.
 After explaining the dynamics of market structure, it zooms in on uncluttered charts and explains clear trading setups while highlighting the “art” of trading.
 The section on practical trading templates is especially impressive.
 Rather than prescribing exact rules or staying away from specifics, he offers sound templates that you can use based on your own analysis.

 Together with sections on risk management and an entire part geared towards “The Individual, Self-Directed Trader”, this book is one of the best complete guides for price action traders.